Beyond the Lascar Group: Arithmeticity, recognition, extensions

 \prf By \thmref{arith1}, any approximate lattice in $G$ is commensurable with a product of lattices, and arithmetic approximate subgroups.
 In the arithmetic case, the field $K$ will also be of positive characteristic (say by Borel-Tits), and so the complementary $H(\Aa_S')$ will be totally disconnected.
 One can thus take the compact open neighborhood $C \subset H(\Aa_S')$ to be a subgroup; and in this case, the cut-and-project set is a lattice. \eprf

 \ssec{Recognition}

 We will find that an abstractly semisimple locally compact group, possessing a strictly dense approximate lattice, is itself of adelic origin.
 The method of proof involves two uses of complementarity, relating two locally compact groups by bouncing off an approximate subgroup of a finite dimensional Lie group.
 Margulis arithmeticity is invoked, this time also via the commensurator criterion.
+Abstract semisimplicity is only used in ordre to invoke \thmref{arith1}; laminarity of the approximate lattice could be assumed instead.

+As mentioned in the introduction, \thmref{arith2} and \remref{arith2b} essentially go over earlier results of Bader, Furman and Sauer \cite{bfs}.
+They use lattices in place of approximate lattices, and make the semisimplicity assumption only on the archimedean factor, but assume the lattice embeds into that factor.
+Using \thmref{arith1}, it is possible deduce a version of \thmref{arith2} from \cite{bfs}.
+We retain it as an example of the flexibility of the approximate lattice framework.

 \begin{thm} Let $G$ be an abstractly semisimple locally compact group.
 Let ${\lambda}$ be a strictly dense commensurability class of approximate lattices in $G$.
 Then there exists a semisimple algebraic group $H$ over $\Qq$, and a subgroup $M$ of $H(\Qq)$ containing $H(\Zz)$, such that $G$ is compactly isogenous to the closure $T$ of $M$ in $H(\Aa_{\Qq})$. \end{thm}